hackclub/hackclub/workshops/pcb_level_4/README.md

 <details>
 <summary>How to group LEDs?</summary>

-From a circuit standpoint, putting LEDs in parallel is easy, you just connect their DIN pins, and leave out one of their DOUTs.
+From a circuit standpoint, putting LEDs in parallel is easy: you just connect their DIN pins and leave out all but one of their DOUTs.

 > **Note**: Carefully compare the datasheets if you're putting two different LEDs in parallel.
 Some LEDs are GRB, others are RGB, so won't be the same color if connected in parallel[^13].